HermesGermany/last-mile-components/README.md

 ## Storybook documentation

-You can see the latest version of our documentation here: [LMC Docs](https://lmc-storybook.hermesgermany.digital/)
+You can see the latest version of our documentation here: <a href="https://lmc-storybook.hermesgermany.digital/" target="_blank">LMC Docs</a>

 To view the components locally, you can launch Storybook by following these steps: